We may earn commissions on purchases. (Info)

 Speed Test Results

-My speed tests began pretty well, with a minimal speed decrease.
-When I connected to the server the VPN decided was the best fit, the drop in download speed was barely perceivable.
+My speed tests started off well, with minimal speed decrease.
+When I connected to the server that the VPN decided was the best fit, the drop in download speed was barely perceivable.
 Interestingly, the upload speed increased compared to the base result.

-Switching to a server in London produced a significant drop-off in performance.
+Switching to a server in London resulted in a significant drop in performance.
 The download speed was reduced to 24 Mbps, 26% slower than I initially observed.
-The upload speed suffered a similar speed reduction.
+The upload speed also suffered a similar reduction in speed.

-The decline was even worse when I connected to a server in Dallas.
-Download and upload speeds fell by 37% and 22%.
+The speed drop was even more significant when connecting to a server in Dallas, with download speeds decreasing by 37% and upload speed by 22%.

 Finally, I tested a server in Taiwan, where I experienced the worst decline in speed.
 The download speed was cut in half, while the upload speed only saw a slight reduction in performance.

-The speed test results show that CyberGhost is something of a mixed bag.
+The speed test results indicate that CyberGhost is a mixed bag.
 You’re likely to enjoy blazing-fast speeds while connected to a nearby server compared to what you get directly from your internet service provider.
 However, connecting to a farther server may cause poor results.

-It’s important to note that this is a common issue with VPNs and is not peculiar to CyberGhost.
+It is worth noting that this is a common challenge with VPNs, not unique to CyberGhost.
 In fact, it performs much better over longer distances than most other VPN services.

 Furthermore, VPN speed tests aren’t always conclusive.
 Several factors contribute to the test results each time, including the connection speed in your starting location and the tunneling protocol used.
 If you measure a server’s speed five minutes apart, you may observe notably contrasting results.